 With limited jargon and trending terminology Pytor demonstrates how respectful approaches built upon common sense and traditional ways can continue to prove to be successful in interventions, engagement, support and capacity building for youth, young adults, families, professionals and communities.

 As a Senior Consultant since 2015, Shannon has collaborated and led several high-profile projects with Three Things Consulting to enhance Indigenous education and build relationships between Indigenous and non-Indigenous organizations.
-Her work with our clients include the Rideau Hall Foundation, Pathways to Education Canada and the City of Kingston and our work with them is strengthened by her experience, wisdom and passion for creating space for meaningful dialogue and relationship building.
+Her work with our clients include the Rideau Hall Foundation, Pathways to Education Canada, the Assembly of First Nations and the City of Kingston and our work with them is strengthened by her experience, wisdom and passion for creating space for meaningful dialogue and relationship building.

 This all said, the most important role for Shannon is that of a mother and grandmother, and she wants to leave the world a better place for our next generations.
 Shannon believes we all have gifts that can contribute to humanity.